greglook/vault/doc/indexing.md

 Data Indexing
 =============

-While it is possible to exhaustively scan the entire data store and calculate the relevant information each time a query is performed, a much better aproach is to _index_ the data in the blobs.

-An index provides a view of the stored data which caches desired blob properties as rapidly-accessible _records_.
+The information in Vault is indexed to enable efficient access.
+At a basic level, an index stores a certain type of records and provides an efficient way to search them by querying.

 Indexes are **not** authoritative stores of the blob data, and should not store entire blob contents.
 Since index state is not intended to be durable, it can be destroyed and rebuilt at any time from the source blob data.

 ## Index Definition